-2.1.9.
+2.2.9.
 Low Density Residential Zone

-As part of the changes made under Amendment VC100, the Low Density Residential Zone was amended to reduce the minimum lot size for subdivision to "0.2 hectares for each lot with connected reticulated sewer" or "0.4 hectares for each lot where reticulated sewer is not connected".
-However, each lot must be at least the area specified for the land in a schedule to this zone.
+As part of the changes made under Amendment VC100, the Low Density Residential Zone was amended to reduce the minimum lot size for subdivision to "0.2 hectare for each lot with connected reticulated sewer", or "0.4 hectare for each lot where reticulated sewer is not connected".

-The amendment also introduced an amendment schedule to the Low Density Residential Zone for the Cardinia Planning Scheme, along with 9 other planning schemes, allowing a 0.4 hectare minimum lot size for all other land subject to the zone, but not already specified in the schedule.
-The Explanatory Report for this amendment noted that: "these changes have been put in place on an interim basis to allow time for each council undertake further strategic work to identify more specifically the minimum lot size for subdivision of sewered lots and which land may be permanently affected, or to allow for the ratification process to be considered pursuant to Part 3AA of the Act".
+VC100 also introduced an amended schedule to the Low Density Residential Zone in the Cardinia Planning Scheme, and 9 other planning schemes, retaining a 0.4 hectare minimum lot size for all land subject within the zone, noting that: "these changes have been put in place on an interim basis to allow time for each council undertake further strategic work to identify more specifically the minimum lot size for subdivision of sewered lots and which land may be permanently affected, or to allow for the ratification process to be considered pursuant to Part 3AA of the Act".

-In response to this change, Council undertook a review of the Low Density Residential Zone.
-Council concluded that the application of a 0.2 hectare minimum lot size should be supported where the land has access to reticulated services, has not yet been subdivided/developed for existing Low Density Residential at 0.4 hectare lot sizes, a residential character has not been established, and where the land is not affected by significant environmental, or topographic constraints.
+In response to this change, Council's review of the Low Density Residential Zone.
+Council concluded that the application of a 0.2 hectare minimum lot size should be supported where the land has access to reticulated services, has not yet been subdivided/developed for existing Low Density Residential at 0.4 hectare lot sizes, where a residential character has not been established, and where the land is not affected by significant environmental or topographic constraints.

-This review formed the basis for Amendment C188, which was gazetted on 27 October 2016.
-A number of changes were made to zones and overlays, but specifically in relation to the Low Density Residential Zone, the amendment:
+This review formed the basis for Amendment C188 to the Cardinia Planning Scheme, which was gazetted on 27 October 2016.
+In relation to the Low Density Residential Zone, the amendment made the following changes: